-Joycann’s historical and genealogical research began to take a more prominent role in her life in 2008 and focus is primarily on her family movements from Virginia to Canada & Liberia.
+Joycann’s historical and genealogical research began to take a more prominent role in her life in 2008 and the focus is primarily on her family movements from Virginia to Canada & Liberia.
 The research then began to spread from Kentucky and Tennessee to Kansas and from South Carolina, Kansas, and Canada to Nebraska.
-Her first book “Yes We Remember” covers between the 18th through the 20th centuries.
-Her goal was to bring alive the stories of achievements and legacies that her ancestors left for the present and future generations.
+Her first book “Yes We Remember” covers the stories of achievements and legacies that her ancestors left for the present and future generations.

 “Our Dewitty” her second book has been named one of the winners in the 2018 International AAHGS Book Awards Contest (IABA).
 In this book, the focus is on the Women of her family, friends, and neighbors who collectively established the longest-lasting Black Settlement in all of Nebraska.
 Conversations of what they might have had to say since largely their voice has not been heard in most all accountings of the Homesteaders.
 Joyceann has presented a portion of her historical work during the AAHGS October 2015 Conference in Richmond, VA., and to the Middle Potomac History Researchers at the Josephine School Community Museum in Berryville, Virginia.
 She recorded her research on the Hatter family, for E-Learning- Jim Surkamp Presentations for American Public University System.

 Many of the Black Homesteaders of Nebraska stories in her third book ‘Proofing the Claim’ are posted by the National Park Service on their website.